owlinux1000/city-league-finder/docs/README.md

 #### 2.2 Discord

 To notify the result to Discord, this tool uses Webhook.
-Therefore, you need to get a WebHook URL of the channel you want to post.
+Therefore, you need to get a Webhook URL of the channel you want to post.
 The ways to get the URL is explained this official page. https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks

 Also you can mention a specific user by setting `memberID` field.
 Once you enable the developer mode of Discord app from settings, you can see `Copy User ID` by right-click a user.